mbuckler/personal-website/content/post/patenting.md

 need not be considered useful by a majority of people, it just needs to be possible and legal.
-There are all kinds of hilarious [patents with dubious usefulness](https://www.oddee.com/item_96675.aspx) that got approved by the USPTO.
+There are all kinds of hilarious [patents with dubious usefulness](https://www.oddee.com/item_96675.aspx) that got approved by the US patent office.

 	5. Non-obvious